charliejllewellyn/aws-security-workshop/prevention/README.md

 First we'll prove the vulnerability in DVWA.
 Browse to the site now served over HTTPS and select **SQL Injection** form the menu on the left.

-**Note** you can skip the detailed steps if you are not interested in understanding the exploite and just run the last command to prove you can dump data from the database.
+**Note** you can skip the detailed steps if you are not interested in understanding the exploit and just run the last command to prove you can dump data from the database.

 <details>
 <summary><strong>Exploit the site (expand for details)</strong></summary><p>

-1. First we'll check if the site is vunerable to SQL injection, in the input enter the following an click submit.
+1. First we'll check if the site is vulnerable to SQL injection, in the input enter the following and click submit.

 ```
 1'
 ```

-The site responds with a SQL indicating it tried to execute what we entered.
+The site responds with a SQL error indicating it tried to execute what we entered.

 1. Now we'll see what information we can return